-Recommendation Addressed Not Addressed Improve the data quality For now, this is an Agency has data quality control system parts control program for the ongoing effort. in place for the Roadway System data but has Roadway data system to reflect not yet provided formal documentation best practices identified in the consistent with the Advisory best practices.
-Traffic Records Program The agency has been working on improving Assessment Advisory. the quality control procedures for their Roadway data.
-See pages 40-41 of the 2021 Plan.
+Recommendation Addressed Not Addressed

+Improve the data quality For now, this is an ongoing Agency has data quality control

+control program for the effort. system parts in place for the

+Roadway data system to reflect Roadway System data but has

+best practices identified in the not yet provided formal

+Traffic Records Program documentation consistent with

+Assessment Advisory. the Advisory best practices.
+The

+agency has been working on

+improving the quality control

+procedures for their Roadway

+data.

+See pages 44-45 of the 2022

+Plan.